nastassiar/XRMConnectSample/README.md

 2. Open the solution in Visual Studio (OpenIdConnect-XRMTooling-Sample.sln)
 3. Depending on the version of Visual Studio, you might need to right click on the project OpenIdConnect-XRMTooling-Sample and Restore NuGet packages
 4. Open the Package Manager Console (View -> Other Windows -> Package Manager Console) and run Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r
-5. Edit Web.config and fill in the values for ClientId, Tenant, AppSecret with the values from steps 7 and 8 from Registering your Application
+5. Edit Web.config and fill in the values for *ClientId*, *Tenant*, *AppSecret* with the values from steps 7 and 8 from Registering your Application
-6. Replace the value of ResourceUri with the URL to your own Dynamics CRM
+6. Replace the value of *ResourceUri* with the URL to your own Dynamics CRM

 ### Run the project
 1. Run the project and navigate to https://localhost:44301/ in an incognito browser
 2. This should pop up a page with a sign in button.
+3. Sign in as a user that is within your AAD tenant